cmstead/signet/README.md

 - Spaces are allowed but not required as all types should be separated by either commas or fat arrows dependent upon case spaces, however, are disallowed in type names

+**Important note about data types:**

+Data types are either primary or secondary.
+Primary types can only be from the list specified below, which ensures that all variables can be validated in some meaningful way.
+Secondary data types can be anything as they are not checked.

+Only arrays and objects can have secondary types.
+Arrays with secondary types are annotated as `array<typeName>`.
+Objects with secondary types are annotated as `object:typeName`.
+The reason for the syntactical difference is beyond the scope of this document.

+List of supported primary types

+- ()
+- any
+- array
+- boolean
+- function
+- number
+- object
+- string
+- symbol

 Example function signature:

 - `"array<number>, [number] => number"`
+- `"array<foo> => string"`
 - `"object:InstantiableName => string"`
 - `"() => function"`